 So, how do you play roulette?
-This article is a clear and concise guide and will allow you to understand all the different bets you can place.
+This article is a clear and concise guide and will allow you to understand all the different bets you can place and the payout odds.

 So what are the bets you can play?
 These are all indicated on a standard roulette table, so you can see at a glance the different bets available.
 But to truly appreciate how to play roulette, it’s worth taking a look in more detail at each of these bet types, the numbers they cover, and the level of returns you can expect for landing on any of the numbers covered.